dheerj188/Hyperspectral_AI/README.md

 # Hyperspectral_AI
 Our ML model solutions predicted soil parameters using hyperspectral imagery.
+Results were published as a research paper in ICSC 2022